 There is no question that fisheries management presents complex biological, economic, and political challenges.
 The status of salmon throughout most of BC and the US Pacific Northwest substantiates this difficulty.
 In the lower continental US, salmon have disappeared from 40% of their historic spawning range and many populations of wild salmon are protected under US Endangered Species legislation.
 Fisheries in the US are sustained largely by the producing hatchery fish.
-In British Columbia, the recent decade represents the lowest catches on record with all-time lows observed in Chinook and sockeye in places like the Fraser River and Skeena watersheds.
+In British Columbia, the recent decades represent the lowest catches on record with all-time lows observed in Chinook and sockeye in the largest watersheds.
 As in the US, few of the fisheries in BC are now conducted on wild salmon.
 Most rely on the annual artificial propagation of fish from hatcheries.

-In 2008 and 2017, Raincoast published papers on the status of salmon on BC’s central and north coast.
-Our original findings (Ghost Runs 2008 (GR PDF)) showed that salmon runs repeatedly failed to meet their spawning targets – meaning that not enough fish returned to spawn.
+In 2008 and 2017, Raincoast and co-authors published papers on the status of salmon on BC’s central and north coast.
+Our original findings (Ghost Runs 2008) showed that salmon runs repeatedly failed to meet their spawning targets – meaning that not enough fish returned to spawn.
 Only 4% of monitored streams consistently met their escapement targets (by decade) since 1950.
-This paper also documented the erosion in monitoring of salmon rivers and runs, creating a lack of ability to assess salmon health.
-By 2005, only 137 indicator streams (out of 2600 known salmon runs) were being monitored.
+This paper also documented the erosion in the monitoring of salmon rivers and runs, creating a lack of ability to assess salmon health.
+By 2005, only 137 indicator streams (out of 2600 known salmon runs on the north and central coast) were being monitored.

 Maximum Sustained Yield

 Canada’s Wild Salmon Policy (WSP) states that the conservation of wild salmon and their habitat is the top priority in decision making.
-While a laudable goal, the reality is that fisheries management in Canada is embedded in a single species harvest approach that uses single generation stock-recruitment relationships to maximise fisheries harvest while minimising the number of fish allowed to spawn.
-Fishing into spawner escapement goals is routine practice.
+While a laudable goal, the reality is that fisheries management in Canada is embedded in a single species harvest approach that uses single generation stock-recruitment relationships to maximise fisheries harvest while minimizing the number of fish allowed to spawn.
+Fishing into spawner escapement goals is routine practice in Canada’s salmon management.
 Even the benchmarks used to guide fisheries management permit chronically low levels of salmon abundance (well below those needed to meet MSY) before fisheries are closed.

-Even if Canada did adhere to meet its MSY goals, Maximum Sustainable Yield (MSY), has been criticized for its failure to safeguard fisheries and maintain ecosystem structure and function.
+Even if Canada did manage for meeting its MSY goals, Maximum Sustainable Yield (MSY), has been criticized for its failure to safeguard fisheries and maintain ecosystem structure and function.
 Generally, these models provide a simple understanding of (often) complex ecological systems, they are overly optimistic of productivity, they don’t capture uncertainty, they downplay the risk of over-fishing, and they assume harvested “surplus’ fish have no role other than their purpose for human consumption.
 Still, conventional MSY remains the touchstone of salmon management in BC.

 Establishing protected salmon runs in protected watersheds

-Coupled with lowered harvest rates to consider wildlife needs, we also believe it is time to establish truly protected salmon runs – runs that would be managed solely for their importance to wildlife and ecosystems.
+Coupled with lowered harvest rates to consider the food needs of wildlife, we believe it is time to establish protected salmon runs – runs that would be managed solely for their importance to wildlife and ecosystems.
 The paper Salmon for Parks (PDF) (2010 Conservation Letters) shows salmon runs that spawn in protected watersheds and parks are subjected to exploitation by commercial fisheries at levels as high as 80%.
 Often, these parks were created to protect species such as grizzlies, black/spirit bears and wolves that depend on salmon.
-Allowing salmon to reach their spawning grounds within protected areas without encountering the nets of the Pacific salmon fleet is a bold and ambitious proposal (because runs are only protected from harvest when they are greatly overfished or endangered), but we believe it is one the public is ready for, and is long overdue for fisheries management.
+Allowing salmon to reach their spawning grounds within protected areas without encountering the nets and hooks of the Pacific salmon fleet is a bold and ambitious proposal (because runs are only protected from harvest when they are greatly overfished or endangered), but we believe it is one the public is ready for, and is long overdue for fisheries management.